WBIR-TV: News operation

-WBIR has been the market leader in East Tennessee for more than 30 years.
-Specifically, the morning and 6 p.m. newscasts normally get better ratings than WATE and WVLT's newscasts combined.
-Currently, WBIR has the largest news team in East Tennessee and produces the most news programming in the area.

-Prior to September 15, 2008, this show was aired at 5 p.m. on weekdays under the title LIVE at Five.
+Prior to September 15, 2008, WBIR-TV aired Live at Five at 5 p.m. on weekdays.
 The program focused on community events and celebrity interviews.
-In 2008, the show was moved to 4 p.m. and was temporarily renamed LIVE at Five at Four with WBIR asking for viewers' opinions on a new name.
-The quirky temporary name, however, was embraced by viewers and LIVE at Five at Four has remained the brand for the 4 p.m. program.
-In 2010, LIVE at Five at Four debuted new graphics to better reflect programming shown on the newscast.
+In 2008, the show was moved to 4 p.m. and was temporarily renamed Live at Five at Four with WBIR asking for viewers' opinions on a new name.
+The quirky temporary name, however, was embraced by viewers and Live at Five at Four remained the brand for the 4 p.m. program for the next decade and a half.
+In 2010, Live at Five at Four debuted new graphics to better reflect programming shown on the newscast.
+The final version of graphics on Live at Five at Four debut the week of December 4, 2017, as part of WBIR's revamp and update.
+On July 3, 2023, after 15 years of Live at Five at Four and nearly three decades of the Live at Five umbrella-moniker, the 4 p.m. broadcast became 10 About Town.
+The format of highlighting local community events and personalities remained the same during the title transitioning of Live at Five at Four to 10 About Town.
+The Dr. Bob Show, a popular East Tennessee PBS health program, began as a segment of Live at Five before expanding to a half-hour format.

 Until late March 2011, WBIR-TV produced a 10 p.m. newscast for CW affiliate WBXX-TV.
 On March 28, WBIR-TV began producing a nightly 10 p.m. newscast for Fox affiliate WTNZ (channel 43).
 WBIR also begin producing a weekday morning news show at 7 a.m. that begin in June 2012 for that station.
 Both stations' newscasts began airing in high definition on June 1, 2011, making WBIR and WTNZ the second and third stations in Knoxville to make the upgrade.

 On October 28, 2013, WBIR expanded its noon newscast from 25 minutes to a full hour.

-WBIR also has a 24 hour news channel called "10 News 2", that simulcasts and rebroadcasts their newscasts.
+WBIR also has a 24-hour news channel called "10 News 2", that simulcasts and rebroadcasts their newscasts.
+As of 2023, this channel is still available but only on Comcast Xfinity cable channel 21 in Knoxville.